 Shabbat meals are eaten together as a community so Yachad members and community members can socialize with each other.
 Shabbat meals are filled with ruach (spirit), singing, dancing and Yachad traditions that encourage inclusion and the practice of social skills.

-In some communities, a shabbat meal is hosted in individual community members homes, this allows the Yachad members and the hosts a more intimate setting to get to know one another.
-This also allows for community hosts with young children to participate with the Yachad shabbaton.
+In some communities, a shabbat meal is hosted in individual community members homes, which provides the Yachad members and the hosts with a more intimate setting to get to know one another.
+This also allows for community hosts with young children to participate in the Yachad Shabbaton.

-Some Shabbatons are held on College campuses, such as Columbia University and Yeshiva University, which allow the Yachad members to experience what campus like is life from taking tours of the campus, to hanging out in Hillel Center, to staying in the dorms.
+Some Shabbatons are held on College campuses, such as Columbia University and Yeshiva University, which allows the Yachad members to experience what campus life is like by taking tours of the campus, hanging out in the Hillel Center and staying in the dorms.
 The communities have a unique opportunity to get to know many of the Yachad members.

 Many community members are often surprised by how impacted they are by the weekend Shabbaton experience and how many of their preconceived notions about individuals with disabilities have changed once they have gotten to know the Yachad members on an individual level.

 Inclusion is an important part of a Yachad shabbaton.
 Each Shabbaton begins with an ice breaker that the community members, advisors and Yachad members participate in together.
 The ice breaker provides a structured way to promote social skills and encourages everyone to participate in activities throughout the weekend.
 The tables at the meals are always made up of a mix of Yachad members, staff and community members.
 Yachad advisors are trained to facilitate conversation and to encourage the Yachad members to socialize.